-OTRS requires an active cluster of Elasticsearch (only versions between 6.5.x and 6.8.y are supported, newer versions are not supported).
+OTRS requires an active cluster of Elasticsearch 6.x (higher versions are not supported).
 The easiest way is to setup Elasticsearch on the same host as OTRS and binding it to its default port.
 With that, no further configuration in OTRS is needed.